J3698/j3698.github.io/_posts/2021-09-12-symbol-recognition-in-overleaf-the-frontend-and-a-simple-backend.markdown

 ## A simple backend

 I will try to have the backend be as simple as possible to start.
-For example, since I will create my models in Python, I will write the backend in Python, too, with Flask.
+For example, since I will create my models in Python, I will write the backend in Python, with Flask.
 Initially, the server will have one endpoint, "classify", and will always return the same predictions.
 Here it is:

 <script src="https://gist.github.com/J3698/191d7d62c9241663ef280411ba93ac2d.js"></script>